Why Invest in Middlesbrough?

 "Middlesbrough is well and truly open for business.
 We understand business and how to help it flourish…there are great opportunities to succeed in Middlesbrough for businesses of all types and sizes and Middlesbrough Council will do all it can to enable that – from their very beginnings to becoming a thriving and prosperous long term asset to the town."

 Central Middlesbrough is host to 32 million town centre visitors per annum.
-Visitors and businesses can enjoy the surroundings of a new Holiday Inn Express and a newly refurbished Jurys Inn, four key shopping centres, and the newly-developed, high quality independent food and beverage quarter (Baker/Bedford Street).
+Visitors and businesses can enjoy the surroundings of the new Holiday Inn Express and Premier Inn, a newly refurbished Jurys Inn, four key shopping centres, and the newly-developed, high quality independent food and beverage quarter (Baker/Bedford Street).

-Additional development plans for Grade A office space and an improved residential offer ensure Middlesbrough remains the primary city centre of the wider Tees Valley economy.
+Additional development plans for Grade A office space in Centre Square and an improved residential offer ensure Middlesbrough remains the primary city centre of the wider Tees Valley economy.

 The Boho Zone provides business space for new digital and creative companies to grow, network and do business.
 It is the digital media, digital technology and creative industry quarter in the heart of Middlesbrough and is like no other - a radical, beautiful combination of refurbished Victorian buildings and stunning award-winning contemporary offices.
 It's a genuine creative hub where new businesses, established successful companies and support agencies work together.
 The continued development and regeneration of this area ensures that the infrastructure and facilities continue to expand and support our cutting-edge, world-renowned digital city businesses.